 Five Tips To Save Time On The MPT

 In our opinion, the Multistate Performance Test (MPT) is one of the most under-appreciated aspects of the bar exam.
-By that we mean that you can get a lot of points from this portion on of the exam and yet you don’t have to know any law to do well.
-Then, after practicing, they realize that they have timing issues.
-The MPT does ask a lot of the examinee in the 90 minute window provided.
+By that, we mean that you can get a lot of points from this portion of the exam and yet you don’t have to know any law to do well.
+Then, after practicing MPTs, they realize that they have timing issues.
+The MPT does ask a lot of the examinee in the 90-minute window provided.
 But, a timing issue can definitely be overcome.
 See our tips on how to save time on the MPT below.

 Five Tips To Save Time On The MPT